tensorflow/tfjs-models/text-detection/README.md

   Text boxes with areas less than this value are ignored.
 Equal to **10** by default.

-* **config.minConfidence** (optional) :: `number`
+* **config.minTextConfidence** (optional) :: `number`

-  Minimum allowable confidence of the prediction that a pixel corresponds to text.
-Set to **0.9** by default.
+  Minimum allowable confidence of the prediction that a region corresponds to text.
+Set to **0.94** by default.

+* **config.minPixelSalience** (optional) :: `number`

+  Minimum threshold above which the predicted logits are interpreted as text.
+Set to **1** by default.

 * **config.resizeLength** (optional) :: `number`

-  The greater the length, the better accuracy and precision you can get at the cost of performance.
-Equal to **576** by default.
+  The greater the length, the better accuracy and precision you might get at the cost of performance.
+Set to **256** by default.

   **Note**: *This is the first parameter to fine-tune in order to improve the speed of inference.
-Setting this value to more than 576 might result in memory overflow.*
+Setting this value to more than 352 might result in memory overflow.*

 * **config.processPoints** (optional) :: `(points: ({x:number, y:number})[]) => ({x:number, y:number})[]`